Positive traction at turnaround-bent Pier 1

-This month, Pier 1 Imports reported its first profitable quarter in three years as well as its first positive comp performance since 2003.
+Forth Worth, Texas – Pier 1 Imports this morning reported its first profitable quarter in three years as well as its first positive comp performance since 2003.

 For the fourth quarter ended March 1, the home décor specialty retailer generated net income from continuing operations of $13.7 million or 16 cents per share vs. a year-ago net loss of $58.7 million.

-As president and ceo Alex Smith noted during a conference call with analysts, the year-ago fourth quarter was "a bloodbath" as the company cleared out discontinued merchandise.
+As president and ceo Alex Smith noted during a conference call with analysts today, the year-ago fourth quarter was “a bloodbath” as the company cleared out discontinued merchandise.
 One year later, he said, Pier 1 has improved its margins and conversion rates as well as strengthened its comp store sales.

 “We are as relevant today as we always were,” said Smith.